Image Compression Based on Compressive Sensing: End-to-End Comparison with JPEG: Introduction

-A compression scheme based on CS enjoys the following unique properties which are primarily different from those of any conventional signal compression scheme. \begin{itemize} \item The encoder is of much lower complexity than the decoder.
-In fact, a significant part of the encoder processing, namely the measurements generation, can be done in the analog domain, \eg by a single-pixel camera or a lensless camera~\cite{Duarte08SPM,Huang13ICIP,Romberg08SPM,Yuan18OE,Yuan16SJ}. \item The decoder is not fully defined by the encoder.
-Different reconstruction algorithms can be applied to the same measurements vector at different situations, and as more prior information becomes available the reconstruction algorithm can be improved to take it into account~\cite{Dong14TIP,Mertzler14Denoising,Yuan16SJ,Yuan16ICIP_GAP,Yuan18OE,Zhang_2018_CVPR,Yuan17_CSCFA_ICIP,Yuan14TSP,Yuan14Tree}. \item The loss of a small fraction of the measurements generally results in only a minor degradation in reconstruction quality.
+\begin{itemize} \item The encoder is of much lower complexity than the decoder.
+In fact, a significant part of the encoder processing, namely the measurements generation, can be done in the analog domain via a single-pixel camera or lensless camera~\cite{Duarte08SPM,Huang13ICIP,Yuan18OE}. \item The decoder is not fully defined by the encoder.
+Different reconstruction algorithms can be applied to the same measurements vector, so as more prior information becomes available the reconstruction algorithm can be improved to take it into account~\cite{Dong14TIP,Mertzler14Denoising}. \item {The loss of a small fraction of the measurements generally results in only a minor degradation in reconstruction quality~\cite{Laska11_TSP_1bit,LASKA11_ACHA}}.
 This may be used to achieve robustness to channel impairments without the usual overhead of error protection. \end{itemize}

-These unique properties suggest that CSbIC would be very useful in applications such as media sensor networks, where the sensors need to be inexpensive and have low energy consumption, the network operates at low power and is usually unreliable, and much prior information may be gathered while the system is running.
-Therefore, CSbIC is suitable for a class of applications which are quite different from those that JPEG and JPEG2000 were designed for.
+These unique properties suggest that CSbIC would be very useful in {new, non-conventional applications such as media sensor networks, where the sensors need to be inexpensive and have low energy consumption and the network operates at low power and is usually unreliable.
+In contrast, the control center has ample processing power for decoding, and much prior information may be gathered while the system is running.} Therefore, CSbIC is suitable for a class of applications that are different from those that JPEG and JPEG2000 were designed for.